DeveshJha-00/CampusHacks/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+⚠️ Important Note:
+The application and all files are located on the master branch, not the main branch.

 # CampusConnect Project

 ## Description